FrBernad/SIA/TP3/README.md

 # NEURAL NETWORKS OPTIMIZATIONS

-This project aims to solve different problems using different neural networks strategies.
+This project aims to solve different problems using a variety of neural networks strategies.
 It makes use of:
 - Simple Perceptron
 - Linear Perceptron
 - Non-Linear Perceptron